 The HISTORY of CORNERSTONE BIBLE CHURCH

-During that time, men from IBCG mined rock quarries in the mountains above the citrus farms of Glendora and brought down large stones out of which they built our main building.
+In 1930, a group of families seeking strong Bible teaching formed what was then known as the Independent Brethren Church of Glendora.
+Men from IBCG mined rock quarries in the mountains above the citrus farms of Glendora and brought down large stones out of which they built our main building.
 In August of 1931, the new church celebrated its first formal meeting in the new building.